-Type 2 diabetes mellitus (known as type 2 diabetes for short) is a metabolic disorder in which either the pancreas doesn’t make enough insulin or the cells of the body become resistant to insulin.
+Type 2 diabetes mellitus (known as type 2 diabetes) is a metabolic disorder in which the cells of the body become resistant to insulin and/or the pancreas doesn’t make enough insulin.
 Your body needs insulin to regulate the levels of sugar (glucose) in your bloodstream.

 Type 2 diabetes often goes hand in hand with obesity, high blood pressure and high cholesterol.
-It used to be known as adult-onset diabetes or non-insulin-dependent diabetes.
-These terms aren’t used any more, because type 2 diabetes is increasingly affecting younger people and some people with type 2 diabetes have to use insulin.
+It is increasingly affecting younger people and some people with type 2 diabetes have to use insulin.

 Type 2 diabetes doesn’t develop overnight.
 It usually begins with insulin resistance, where the body’s cells can’t use insulin properly.
-Glucose builds up in the bloodstream.
-The pancreas keeps on producing insulin to try and get the blood glucose level down.
-Over time the pancreas loses its ability to secrete enough insulin.
-This can sometimes result in the person with type 2 diabetes having to inject insulin every day.
+Glucose builds up in the bloodstream, and the pancreas keeps on producing insulin to try and get the blood glucose level down.
+Over time, the pancreas loses its ability to secrete enough insulin.
+This can eventually result in the person with type 2 diabetes having to inject insulin every day.

 The good news is that because it doesn’t develop overnight, if people at risk of developing type 2 diabetes are identified early enough, they may be able to take measures to avoid it.

 This is why having your blood glucose level tested is a good idea.
 A slightly raised blood glucose level that is above normal, but below the cut off point for a diabetes diagnosis, may be a sign of glucose intolerance or what doctors have named ‘pre-diabetes’.
 This puts you at risk of developing not only diabetes, but also heart disease.